shnarazk/learn/Typst/presen.typ

         ( text(fill: blue, [$(8, 1)$]),
           (text(fill: red, [$(7, 0) \#11$])),
           (text(fill: blue, [$(8, 0) \#12$])), ), )) )
-})]
+})

-== Redefine the Luby sequence as a linear recursive function
+== Redefine as a linear recursive function

-+ At the start of a segment, the Luby value is one
+// + At the start of a segment, the Luby value is one
-+ Otherwise, the Luby value is twice the previous value
+// + Otherwise, the Luby value is twice the previous value

-So we have the following equation.
+// So we have the following equation.

-#set math.equation(numbering: "(1)")
+// #set math.equation(numbering: "(1)")
 $
   L u b y_1(k >= 1) = cases(
     1\, & " if" k "is the beginning of a segment",
     2 times L u b y_1(k - 1)\, & " otherwise" )
 $<def_2>
-#set math.equation(numbering: none)
+// #set math.equation(numbering: none)

+// == Definition 3

 And segments start at the following $k$: